Call for Community Projects

 Organizations and community groups will be required to:

-- provide a budget report after the event, including copies of invoices or proof of expenses.
-If necessary, Fierté Montréal will keep the right to request the reimbursement of any unspent funds.
+- Provide, within ten (10) days of the event, a financial report of the project, including copies of invoices or proof of expenses.
+If necessary, Fierté Montréal reserves the right to request reimbursement of unspent funds.
+Non-respect of this obligation may compromise the organization's or community group's future participation in the Community Project Funding program supported by Fierté Montréal.

-- respect the rules of communication and visibility set out in the funding agreements.
+- To respect the rules of communication and visibility set out in the funding agreements.

 Project Submission

-Please complete and submit the application form no later than Sunday, March 5, 2023.
-Projects received after this date will not be considered.
+Please complete and submit the application form no later than Sunday, March 22, 2026.
+No projects received after this date will be evaluated.

-Announcement of selected projects to organizations will be made the week of March 27, 2023.
-Organizations and community groups whose projects have been selected will have to wait for the official announcement of Fierté Montréal.
+The selected projects will be announced during the week of April 6, 2026.
+Community organizations and groups whose projects have been selected must wait for the official announcement from Fierté Montréal before promoting them.

 Questions